In the context of operant conditioning, which of the following be... | Study Prep in Pearson+

-In the context of operant conditioning, which of the following best describes harmful reinforcers?
+In the context of operant conditioning, which of the following best defines positive reinforcement as understood in AP Psychology?

 A